sdelrio/rpi-torrent-box/README.md

 - rTorrent/rtorrentlib update to 0.9.7/0.13.7
 - Updated variable names on `.rtorrent.rc`.
 - Set fixed version to xmlrpc lib, since using `stable` and `super_stable` branches generated build problems.
+- Removed apache2-tools to reduce image a little more.